SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 | Spelling Bee | Medium | Type correct spelling from audio pronunciation and clues | 21-24 per word |
 | Word Builder | Expert | Construct words from scrambled letters | 14-17 per word |

 The vocabulary bank contains 108 words across eight thematic categories: Animals (32 words), Fruits (15), Vegetables (8), Weather (9), Body Parts (8), School Items (8), Vehicles (14), and Foods (14).
-This distribution reflects both the developmental appropriateness for the target age range and the practical vocabulary needs identified through consultation with Two By Two Learning Center staff.
+This distribution reflects both the developmental appropriateness for the target age range and the practical vocabulary needs identified through consultation with The Two By Two Learning Center staff.

 The difficulty gradient across games addresses Flow Theory's challenge-skill balance requirement.
 Students can begin with Word Match to build confidence and familiarity with the vocabulary, then progress to more demanding games as their skills develop.
 The varying XP rewards across games are calibrated so that higher-difficulty games provide meaningfully greater rewards, incentivizing challenge-seeking while ensuring that students who need easier activities still feel their effort is recognized.